simoncozens/fonts-and-layout/unicode.md

     0041..0046    ; Hex_Digit # L&   [6] LATIN CAPITAL LETTER A..LATIN CAPITAL LETTER F
     0041..0046    ; ASCII_Hex_Digit # L&   [6] LATIN CAPITAL LETTER A..LATIN CAPITAL LETTER F

 These tell us that it is able to be used as a hexadecimal digit, both in a more relaxed sense and strictly as a subset of ASCII.
-(U+FF21, a full-width version of `Ａ` used occasionally when writing Latin characters in Japanese text, is a hex digit, but it's not an ASCII hex digit.)
-Finally, `CaseFolding.txt` tells us:
+(U+FF21, a full-width version of `Ａ` used occasionally when writing Latin characters in Japanese text, is a hex digit, but it's not an ASCII hex digit.) `CaseFolding.txt` tells us:

     0041; C; 0061; # LATIN CAPITAL LETTER A

-When you want to case-fold a string containing `A`, you should replace it with codepoint `0061`, which as we've already seen, is LATIN SMALL LETTER A.
+When you want to case-fold a string containing `A`, you should replace it with codepoint `0061`, which as we've already seen, is LATIN SMALL LETTER A. Finally, in `Scripts.txt`, we discover...

+    0041..005A    ; Latin # L&  [26] LATIN CAPITAL LETTER A..LATIN CAPITAL LETTER Z

+...that this codepoint is part of the Latin script.
+You knew that, but now a computer does too.

 Now let's look at a more interesting example.
 N'ko is a script used to write the Mandinka and Bambara languages of West Africa.
 But if we knew nothing about it, what could the Unicode Character Database teach us?
 Let's look at a sample letter, U+07DE NKO LETTER KA (ߞ).